 He paused, expecting the pastor to compliment him on his great success.
 The pastor, however, placing one hand on the man’s shoulder and pointing heavenward with the other, simply said, “How much do you have in that direction?”
 The man stared blankly for a moment, then hung his head and confessed, “I never thought of that.”

-Most of us don’t realize that we are just one breath away, one heartbeat away, or one accident away from eternity.
-No one is ever prepared for that moment until they have made peace with God, (Mark 8:36)
+Just like the rich fool most of us don’t realize that we are just one breath away, one heartbeat away, or one accident away from eternity.
+Like the rich fool, no one is ever prepared for that moment until they have made peace with God, (Mark 8:36)

-When God enters, this farmer realized that there was one thing he did not prepare.
-He made good plan to store his crop, made good plan to save up for the future, he made plan to enjoy himself.
+When God entered, the rich fool realized that there was one thing he did not prepare.
+He made an excellent plan to store his crop, made a good plan to save up for the future, he made a plan to enjoy himself.
 In fact, he has done many things well but he did not prepare for his own soul.
 Death was not in his planning book.
 A person does not know when his or her time is coming.
 You can avoid being one of those people who lost their souls by, (I) Admitting to God that you are a sinner, (Romans 3:10;23); (II) Believing that Jesus died for your sins, (1 Peter 3:18); (III) Committing your life to Him as Savior and Lord, (Romans 10:9).

 If this content was helpful to you, please consider leaving your feedback in the comments section at the bottom, and sharing it with friends and family via email and social media, or both.
 It would be a great encouragement to me and a contribution to the edification of the Church.
 I seek to foster thoughtful and respectful dialogue.
 Toward that end, I request you use your full name when commenting.
 Also, any comments with profanity, name-calling, and/or a nasty tone will be deleted.